confetti-framework/docs/responses.md

 `outcome.Html` and `outcome.Json` will add a Content-Type header.
 Use `outcome.Content` to add `Content-Type` header yourself.

-#### Attaching Headers To Responses
+### Attaching Headers To Responses

 Keep in mind that most response methods are chainable, allowing for the fluent construction of response instances.
 For example, you may use the `Header` method to add a series of headers to the response before sending it back to the user:

     return outcome.Content("# Cool Stuff").
-		Header("Content-Type", "application/markdown").
-		Header("Content-Type", "charset=UTF-8").
+		Header("Content-Type", "application/markdown", "charset=UTF-8").
 		Header("X-Header-One", "Header Value")

-Or, you may use the `Headers` method to specify an slice of headers to be added to the response:
+Or, you may use the `Headers` method to specify a slice of headers to be added to the response:

     return outcome.Content("# Cool Stuff").
 		Headers(http.Header{